tornado-repositories/.github/profile/README.md

 ## Welcome to Tornado-Repositories, an archival fork of the Tornado Cash source code

 These repositories contain an archival fork of the Tornado Cash and Tornado Cash Nova source code base.
-They are maintained on Github by Matthew D. Green (prof. at Johns Hopkins University) for teaching purposes, and to make sure that the source code for useful privacy code has a safe home.
+They are maintained on Github by [Matthew D. Green](https://isi.jhu.edu/~mgreen/) of Johns Hopkins for teaching and research purposes.

 ### What is Tornado Cash and what is this repository?